-'Staff should ensure that patients who are assessed as being liable to present with behavioural disturbance have a care or treatment plan which includes primary preventative strategies, secondary preventative strategies and tertiary strategies.
+2.2 Staff should ensure that patients who are assessed as being liable to present with behavioural disturbance have a care or treatment plan which includes primary preventative strategies, secondary preventative strategies and tertiary strategies.
 In some services such care and treatment is referred to as a positive behavioural support plan (PBSP).
 These individualised care plans should be available and kept up to date' (DH, 2015, p.
 284)

-2.2 PBSP's (or equivalent) should take account of:
+2.3 PBSP's (or equivalent) should take account of:

+- Cognitive functioning

+- Sensory impairment

+- Neuro-developmental disorders

-Cognitive functioning Age in terms of psychological and emotional maturity Ethnicity Culture Religion or belief Gender Gender identity Sexual identity
+- Age in terms of psychological and emotional maturity

+- Ethnicity

+- Culture

+- Religion or belief

+- Gender

+- Gender identity

+- Sexual identity

+- Physical frailty

+- Communication needs

-In acute services the principles of PBS (ie primary, secondary and tertiary) will be applied to risk management plans relating to management of violence and aggression with service users who display such high risk behaviours.
+- 2.4 In acute services the principles of PBS (ie primary, secondary and tertiary interventions) will be applied to risk management plans relating to management of violence and aggression with service users who display such high risk behaviours.